 Institute for Functional Medicine (IFM) founder Dr. Jeffrey Bland interviewed Dr. Abram Hoffer shortly before Hoffer's death in May 2009.
 Hoffer was receiving IFM's Linus Pauling Functional Medicine Award for his lifetime achievements in the fields of orthomolecular medicine, functional medicine, and psychiatry.

-Institute for Functional Medicine (IFM)
+Video from Institute for Functional Medicine (IFM)